Standards of Conduct

 Students at the Institute enjoy certain rights while at the same time, have certain responsibilities.
-The submission of an application for admission to Institute represents a voluntary decision on the student’s part to participate in the programs offered by the institution pursuant to the policies, rules, and regulations of the Institute.
-Institute approval of that application, in turn, represents the extension of a privilege to join institute and remain a part of it so long as the student meets the required academic and social standards of the Institute.
+The submission of an application for admission to the Institute represents a voluntary decision on the student’s part to participate in the programs offered by the institution pursuant to the policies, rules, and regulations of the Institute.
+The Institute approval of that application, in turn, represents the extension of a privilege to join the Institute and remain a part of it so long as the student meets the required academic and social standards of the Institute.

-Institute is a learning community with specific expectations concerning the conduct of its students.
+The Institute is a learning community with specific expectations concerning the conduct of its students.
 The Institute strongly believes that students are adults who are expected to take personal responsibility for their own conduct.

 Acceptance into any of the Institute’s programs means that the student has the following rights and responsibilities:

 - To pursue the student’s educational goals through the resources and the opportunities made available to him or her by the Institute.

 - To challenge any institute ruling or other sanction by appealing to due process, except as hereinafter provided.